Meet the CAFF Team

 Farmer Support Services Director

-Kali provides food safety technical assistance to farmers as they further develop their practices to meet new requirements.
-In addition to her background in diversified vegetable production, she studied food and agriculture policy and local food systems while completing her graduate degree in Public Health Nutrition from UC Berkeley.
+Kali provides food safety, technology, and a variety of other technical assistance to farmers in addition to managing development and strategy for the Farmer Services Program.
+Prior to her time at CAFF she spent a number of years helping run a 20-acre diversified vegetable farm with a large Community Supported Agriculture program.
+Kali studied Food and Agriculture Policy and Local Food Systems while completing her graduate degree in Public Health Nutrition from UC Berkeley.
 When she’s not out in a farm field somewhere, Kali enjoys skiing the Sierra slopes and cooking with all the delicious bounty California growers provide for our tables.

 Senior Manager, Development & Operations